-Table 10-1.The PRINTER Menu
+Table 10-1.
+The PRINTER Menu

 Menu Key Description DISPL Prints the first three lines of the display.
 LIST Prints data stored or calculated in the current menu.
-See "Print- ing Variables, Lists, and Appointments" below.
+See "Printing Variables, Lists, and Appointments" below.
 REGS Prints the contents of registers 0 through 9.
 TIME Prints the current date and time.
+DBL Turns double spacing off or on.
 TRACE Switches between Trace On and Trace Off modes.
 See "Trace Printing," page 202.